vector-of-bool/vector-of-bool.github.io/_posts/2019-1-27-modules-doa.md

 provide feedback on module toolability.

-This paper was born from the concerns of many tool authors and collaborators (more than what is named on the paper itself) who have felt that their concerns about modules have been ignored for months and years.
+This paper was born from the concerns of many tool authors and collaborators (more than what is named on the paper itself, including myself) who have felt that their concerns about modules have been ignored for months and years.

 People outside of SG15 have been keen to [shoot down discussion](http://www.open-std.org/pipermail/tooling/2019-January/000269.html)